Loading...

 About the MOC Summit

-The MOC Summit at Binghamton University invites you to step into your power and take ownership of the stories you tell and the spaces you shape.
+The MOC Summit at Binghamton University invites collegiate & high school scholars, administrators, coordinators, and teachers to step into your power and take ownership of the stories you tell and the spaces you shape.
 This year’s theme, Owning the Record: Mastering Vision, Amplifying Voice, Building Legacy, challenges you to move beyond representation and toward action—claiming your vision, using your voice with intention, and building something that lasts.

 Last year at the Summit, we looked inward.
 We asked ourselves a fundamental question: “What Do I Represent?”
 Through that journey, we laid the groundwork of our individual aspirations (your self-vision), identified the core values that steady us, and found strength in our shared community.